Ben-Tiemeyer/catan-simulator/README.md

 | 4     | 2 | 7  | 2 | 5 | 20 | 0.0852 |

-### With enough simulations, this data can be used to calculate the most valuable resources.
+### With enough simulations, this data can be used to calculate each resource's relative value.
 Using Linear Regression on a data set comprised of 1,000 Game Simulations

 ![Resource Values](https://github.com/Ben-Tiemeyer/catan-simulator/blob/master/Starting_Resource_Values.png?raw=true)